 That the Chippewas have been highly competitive in the MAC during McGahey's reign is due in part to the rugged non-conference schedule CMU annually faces as a lead-in to the conference campaign.

-From May 2005 to April 2007, McGahey served as the Technical Director for the Colorado Fusion Soccer Club, playing a leading role in the merger of the Denver Soccer Club and the Colorado Sting FC, which resulted in the club's increase from 2,400 to 5,000 youth players.
+In 2005-07, McGahey served as the Technical Director for the Colorado Fusion Soccer Club, playing a leading role in the merger of the Denver Soccer Club and the Colorado Sting FC, which resulted in the club's increase from 2,400 to 5,000 youth players.

 McGahey played four seasons for the University of Denver from 1992-96, where he received his bachelor's degree in communications.
 He earned his master's in physical education at Ball State University in 2005 and is pursuing his Doctorate from Minnesota State in Educational Leadership with an interest on experiential learning, self-efficacy and coaching efficacy.